Beaconsfield Victoria Australia

 The Beaconsfield Avenue of Honour is located on the main road between Beaconsfield and Berwick.
 It was planted in 1929 after the First World War by the residents of Beaconsfield to honour the service and sacrifice of local soldiers.

-Unfortunately many of the trees have reached the end of their natural life and need to be replaced.
 Some of the trees have already been replaced over the past couple of years by the City of Casey council.
-Another group of trees will be replaced during September.
+Another group of trees was replaced late last year.

 Some of the new trees in the foreground with older trees in the background